Preparing for a Career: An Online Tutorial

 If website visitors find resources that are inaccessible to someone who has a disability (for example, sites that include graphics without text descriptions or video clips without captions), they can do something about it.
 Adults can work with students to send email to webmasters, ask for an alternate format of site content, and encourage website sponsors to make their pages accessible to everyone.
 Look at these situations as opportunities for a child to practice skills in self-advocacy, as well as advocacy for others.

-The following sections include advice to a career-bound teenager or young adult.
+The following sections include advice to a career-bound young adult.
 They also include examples of web resources for further exploration of the topics.

 Identify role models.